-- The accessory connections have been preconfigured at the factory. - After connecting pre-configured accessory devices, these are immediately ready for operation according to the factory settings. - The use of other accessories for turbopumps is possible and requires settings in the configuration of the electronic drive unit. - The desired accessory output is configured via RS-485 using Pfeiffer Vacuum display and control units or a PC. - For detailed information see the "Electronic drive unit TC 400" or "Electronic drive unit TC 700" operating instructions.
+- The accessory connections have been preconfigured ex factory. - After connecting preconfigured accessory devices, these are immediately ready for operation according to the factory settings. - The use of other accessories for turbopumps is possible and requires settings in the configuration of the electronic drive unit. - The desired accessory output is configured via RS-485 using Pfeiffer Vacuum display and control units or a PC. - You can find detailed information in the "Electronic drive unit TC 400" operating instructions.

 Electronic drive unit connection Accessory connection Y-connector Pre-set configuration

-1 Y.Connector 2 Acc.
+1 V-Connector 2 Acc.
 A A1 Y-1 Fan (continuous operation)

 A2 Y-2 Backing pump

 Acc.
 B B1 Y-1 Venting valve

 B2 Y-2 Heating